-Thang Long Imperial Citadel (Vietnamese: Hoàng thành Thăng Long) is a complex of relics associated with the history of the formation of the capital Thang Long (one of the old name of Hanoi).
-This is a massive architectural work, built by dynasties during many historical periods and has become the most important monument in the system of monuments in Vietnam.
+Thang Long Imperial Citadel (Vietnamese: Hoàng thành Thăng Long) is a complex of relics associated with the history of the formation of the capital Thang Long (one of the old names of Hanoi).
+This is a massive architectural work, built by dynasties over many historical periods, and has become the most important monument in Vietnam’s monument system.

 Since the 9th century, the land of Thang Long, previously named Tong Binh, then Dai La, was the capital of An Nam (an old Vietnamese national) name under the domination of the Tang Dynasty in China.
 In 1010, Emperor Ly Cong Uan, the first Emperor of the Ly dynasty, moved the capital from Hoa Lu (Ninh Binh) to Dai La citadel.
 Arriving at Dai La land, the Emperor dream an image of a golden dragon flying into the sky, so he decided to name this land Thang Long (Vietnamese: Thăng Long).
 Thang Long officially became the capital of an independent, unified state.
 Thang Long citadel was built according to a plan of three sectors arranged in rings.

-The innermost citadel surrounds the residence of the Emperor, called Forbidden Citadel (Vietnamese: Cấm Thành).
-The middle citadel surrounding the place where the Emperor and the court worked, including the entire Forbidden Citadel, is the Imperial City (Vietnamese: Hoàng Thành).
-The outermost citadel surrounds the entire capital of Thang Long, is the urban area of the people, called Dai La city.
+The innermost citadel surrounds the residence of the Emperor, called the Forbidden Citadel (Vietnamese: Cấm Thành).
+The middle citadel, which surrounds the area where the Emperor and the court worked, including the entire Forbidden Citadel, is the Imperial City (Vietnamese: Hoàng Thành).
+The outermost citadel surrounds the entire capital of Thang Long, the urban area of the people, called Dai La city.

-Since the Ly – Tran – Le dynasties, Thang Long has become not only a political-administrative-military center but also a major economic-cultural center of the country, with a chessboard-style street planning, highly scientific.
+Since the Ly – Tran – Le dynasties, Thang Long has become not only a political-administrative-military center but also a major economic-cultural center of the country, with highly scientific, chessboard-style street planning.

-During a short period of time between the Tran and Le dynasties, the capital of Dai Viet (one of the old name of Vietnam) was moved to Thanh Hoa by the Ho Dynasty (1400-1407).
+During the brief period between the Tran and Le dynasties, the capital of Dai Viet (an old name for Vietnam) was moved to Thanh Hoa by the Ho Dynasty (1400-1407).
 From the Tay Son dynasty to the end of the Nguyen dynasty, Thang Long was no longer the capital; the capital of Dai Viet was then in Phu Xuan (Hue).
 At the same time, the remains of Thang Long Imperial Citadel through the brilliant Ly – Tran – Le dynasties were transferred to Phu Xuan to serve the construction of the capital of the new dynasty.
-Only a few buildings such as Kinh Thien Palace and Hau Lau were retained as royal palaces for Emperor Nguyen when he was in the Northern Citadel.
+Only a few buildings, such as Kinh Thien Palace and Hau Lau, were retained as royal palaces for Emperor Nguyen when he was in the Northern Citadel.

-In 1805, the Emperor demolished Thang Long citadel to build Bac Citadel in the style of Vauban citadel – a contemporary Western military citadel, many times smaller in scale than Thang Long citadel.
+In 1805, the Emperor demolished the Thang Long citadel to build the Bac Citadel in the style of a Vauban citadel, a contemporary Western military citadel, many times smaller in scale than the Thang Long citadel.
 In 1831, the second Emperor of the Nguyen Dynasty, Minh Mang, changed the name of Thang Long to Hanoi province, and Bac Thanh was named Hanoi citadel.

-After Hanoi became a concession from the Nguyen Dynasty to France (1888), the French built Hanoi according to modern urban planning and changed much of the citadel’s architecture to serve military purposes.
+After Hanoi became a concession granted by the Nguyen Dynasty to France (1888), the French built the city according to modern urban planning and altered much of the citadel’s architecture to serve military purposes.

-By 1897, Hanoi citadel was almost completely destroyed, only a few buildings remained in the central area.
-From 1945 to present, Thang Long – Hanoi is the capital of Vietnam.
+By 1897, the Hanoi citadel was almost completely destroyed, and only a few buildings remained in the central area.
+From 1945 to the present, Hanoi (Thang Long) has been the capital of Vietnam.

 In 1954, the central area of Hanoi was the headquarters of the Ministry of National Defense.
-In 1967, to prevent war of sabotage by the US imperialist’s air force, the Ministry of National Defense built house D67 and basement D67 behind Kinh Thien Palace relics as a meeting place for the highest levels of leaders of the Party and State of Vietnam.
+In 1967, to prevent sabotage by the US imperialist air force, the Ministry of National Defense built House D67 and basement D67 behind the Kinh Thien Palace relics as a meeting place for the highest levels of leaders of the Party and State of Vietnam.

 Tourist attractions at Thang Long Imperial Citadel

-Thang Long Imperial Citadel has a total area of up to 18,000 hectares, including outstanding works such as city gates, palaces, archaeological sites… The following are attractions not to be missed when you have a visit to Hanoi.
+Thang Long Imperial Citadel covers an area of up to 18,000 hectares, including outstanding structures such as city gates, palaces, and archaeological sites.
+The following are attractions not to be missed when you visit Hanoi.

 Flag tower – legendary Hanoi flagpole

-Built in 1812, the monument has a structure consisting of 3 main parts: the base, the lookout area and the column body over 18m high.
-The base floors are shaped like a truncated square pyramid, gradually getting smaller, overlapping each other, and surrounded by bricks.
-The first floor is each 42.5m long; 3.1m high with two brick stairs leading up.
+Built in 1812, the monument consists of 3 main parts: the base, the lookout area, and the column body, which is over 18m high.
+The base floors are shaped like a truncated square pyramid, gradually decreasing in size, overlapping one another, and surrounded by bricks.
+The first floor is 42.5m long; 3.1m high, with two brick stairs leading up.

-Hanoi flag tower is now the most intact and majestic structure in the Thang Long Imperial Citadel complex.
-Today, the tower is located on Dien Bien Phu street, with ancient mother-of-pearl trees growing around it and at its foot is a luxuriant longan garden.
+The Hanoi Flag Tower is now the most intact and majestic structure in the Thang Long Imperial Citadel complex.
+Today, the tower is located on Dien Bien Phu Street, with ancient mother-of-pearl trees growing around it, and at its foot is a luxuriant longan garden.

 Main Gate (Đoan Môn)

-The Main Gate is the innermost (and last) gate leading straight into the Forbidden City area.
-The Main Gate was built during the Ly Dynasty, but the current Main Gate architecture is from the Le Dynasty.
-Although, it was later renovated again during the Nguyen Dynasty.
+The Main Gate is the innermost (and last) gate leading directly into the Forbidden City.
+The Main Gate was built during the Ly Dynasty, but the current architecture of the Main Gate dates to the Le Dynasty.
+Although it was later renovated again during the Nguyen Dynasty.

-Main Gate has a U-shaped structure, made of stone, about 46m wide, with a total of 3 arched doors.
-In particular, the largest door in the middle was the entrance reserved for the Emperor, the two doors on both sides were for the royal family and courtiers to enter and exit the forbidden palace.
-Above the gate was a gazebo with the function of arranging guards to guard the gate.
+The Main Gate has a U-shaped structure, made of stone, about 46m wide, with 3 arched doors.
+In particular, the largest door in the middle was the entrance reserved for the Emperor, the two doors on both sides were for the royal family and courtiers to enter and exit the Forbidden Palace.
+Above the gate was a gazebo used to arrange guards.

 Kinh Thien Palace

 Kinh Thien Palace is the center of the relic site.
-The palace was built during the Le dynasty, on the old foundation of Can Nguyen and Thien An palaces during the Ly – Tran dynasties.
+The palace was built during the Le dynasty on the foundations of the Can Nguyen and Thien An palaces from the Ly-Tran dynasties.

-Kinh Thien Palace was destroyed, leaving only the palace steps and a pair of stone dragons exquisitely crafted on green stone with plump, soft curving bodies, heads held high, mouths full of jade, and big round eyes.
+Kinh Thien Palace was destroyed, leaving only the palace steps and a pair of stone dragons, exquisitely carved from green stone, with plump, soft, curving bodies, heads held high, mouths full of jade, and big, round eyes.

 Rear Palace

-During the Nguyen Dynasty, a total of 5 city gates were built, one of which remains today is North Gate.
-The North Gate of Hanoi Citadel under the Nguyen Dynasty was built on the North Gate of Thang Long Citadel during the Le Dynasty.
-When the French destroyed Hanoi citadel, they kept only the North Gate as an observation post, with the intention of showing off their military power with two cannon bullet holes on the gate when occupying Hanoi citadel.
+During the Nguyen Dynasty, a total of 5 city gates were built; one of them that remains today is the North Gate.
+The Northern Gate of Hanoi Citadel under the Nguyen Dynasty was built on the site of the North Gate of Thang Long Citadel during the Le Dynasty.
+When the French destroyed the Hanoi citadel, they kept only the North Gate as an observation post, intending to show off their military power by leaving two cannonball holes on the gate during their occupation.

 Currently, North Gate is also a place of worship for Hoang Dieu and Nguyen Tri Phuong – two governors of the Nguyen Dynasty who sacrificed their lives to protect the citadel until the last moment.